WilliamScarbro/CS475Lab0/README.md

 Fermat's Little Theorem (FLT) is an axiom in number theory.
 It states that for some prime p, a^(p-1) % p = 1.
 Conversely, when a number n is not prime there (usually) exists some witness w for which w^(n-1) % n /= 1.

 ### Task:
 Use the function *power_mod* as a primality test to identify the composite (not prime) numbers in the file *nums*.
-Do this without modifying the \*.c files, or by writting any additional C files.
+Do this without modifying the FLT.c, or by writting any additional C files.
 *Hint:* 2 is a witness for all of the composite numbers in the file *nums*.

 ### Steps: